 (blog)

-Our Higher Education Fund helps young people pursue their dreams of completing certificate programs or obtaining a degree from a university or college.
+Our Higher Education Fund helps young people pursue their dreams of completing certificate programs, or of obtaining a degree from a university or college.
 Many of our Higher Education Fund beneficiaries have returned to their communities in positions as teachers, nurses, social workers, accountants, architects, counselors, and speech therapists.

 (Success story – blog short story)